AI Trail Analysis

 Wildlife & plants⌄

-Hikers can expect to see common forest wildlife like deer and various bird species.
-The diverse flora includes abundant ferns, towering hemlocks, and a variety of hardwoods, with wildflowers blooming in spring and early summer.
+Hikers can expect to see common forest wildlife like deer and chipmunks, along with a variety of bird species, especially near the river.
+The trail itself passes through diverse flora including dense fern patches, towering hemlocks, and mixed hardwoods, with seasonal wildflowers adding splashes of color.

 Trail conditions⌄